 Pixels on parade: Then and Now

-In May 2012, the Sillitoe Trail Team arranged to meet featured author Derrick Buttress outside the council house.
-Writers James Walker and Al Needham were familiar with Derrick’s work and happily posed for pictures by the Left Lion.
-This was a significant location as the images were going to be featured in LeftLion magazine to support an editorial piece about the project.
-Derrick spoke about the Square during wartime and how the place was frequented by American GIs who were stationed there.
+In May 2012, the Sillitoe Trail Team arranged to meet Nottingham ‘Broxtowe Boy’ author Derrick Buttress (1932-2017) outside the council house.
+Writers James Walker and Al Needham were familiar with Derrick’s work and happily posed for pictures by the left lion.
+The images were going to be featured in LeftLion magazine in support of an editorial piece about the Sillitoe Trail project.
+Derrick described how wartime Nottingham was populated by American GIs who were stationed here.

-I had a couple of vintage images from the Nottingham County Archive loaded on my iPad with a view to lining up some contemporary shots that I could use to create some ‘Then and Now’ photomontages.
-Whilst recreating the Council House Parade image featuring Prince Philip taken in 1949, we were fortunate enough to capture a modern day shopper riding a mobility scooter – the perfect foil to the suave demeanour of the prince and his upright soldiers.
+With vintage images from the Nottingham County Archives loaded on an iPad, I was able to compose contemporary shots that could be used to create photomontages.
+Whilst aligning an image of HRH Prince Philip taken in 1949, we were lucky enough to capture a modern day shopper riding a mobility scooter across Old Market Square – a perfect foil to the suave demeanour of the royal signatory and his upright soldiers.

 Cecil Howitt’s Council House viewed from the junction of Friar Lane, Wheeler Gate and South Parade, 1928.
 (Source: Nottinghamshire County Archives).
-Author Derrick Buttress, stands outside Costa Coffee shop, 2012.
-Photomontage by Paul Fillingham – Thinkamigo.
+Author Derrick Buttress, stands outside Starbucks’ Coffee shop, 2012.
+Photomontage; Paul Fillingham – Thinkamigo.

 The Sillitoe Trail